Seppli11/ZHAW-Summary/summaries/23FS/ITS/6_Firewall.md

 }
 ```

 By using the `#!/usr/sbin/nft -f` , this can be executed as a shell script.
+All changes will be done in an atomic fashion.

+### Variables

 These scripts can also use variables: